The Medical School Interview

 Unfortunately, many qualified applicants lose any chance of admission because of a poor interview.

-To give you an idea of the type of guidance Dr. Desai will provide during your mock interview session (including examples of answers to interview questions), please listen to our podcast episodes below.
+To give you an idea of the type of guidance we provide during your mock interview session (including examples of answers to interview questions), please check out our podcast.

 "High grades and/or MCAT scores alone are never enough.
 For those interviewed, impressions from the personal interview are exceedingly important."